Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-Both samples point directly to the wrong choices (Books, Movies).
-They clearly avoid any characteristics of TV Shows and offer believable alternatives.
+Both samples directly point to wrong choices.
+One mentions cinemas which is related to movies, and the other mentions short videos on social media, which is related to podcasts.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices